core-interaction/core-interaction.github.io/topic/flexbox/index.md

 ### `justify-content`

 Okay, so most of what we’ve seen here is somewhat possible using *floats* and *positioning—*though not at all easily and only when you know the size/count of your content.
-But `[justify-content](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content)` **is where flexbox starts to allow novel layouts, by dividing up the extra/available free space  elements.
+But [justify-content](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) is where flexbox starts to allow novel layouts, by dividing up the extra/available free space elements.

-{% include figure.html src='/example/flex-justify-content/demo' %}
+{% include figure.html src='/example/flex-justify-content/demo' caption='Akin to *distribute* options in Figma/Adobe applications.' height='67rem' %}

-I’m not going to show the vertical `flex-direction: column;` here, but it works the same—*but only if it has a height to justify within*!
+I’m not going to show the vertical `flex-direction: column;` here, but it works the same—*but the justification only if it has a height to justify within*!
 Otherwise the container will cinch up to the content height, as usual.